alex-rantos/python-practice/README.md

+# About

-##### Small tasks in python created in need of a project or problems/katas from codewars
+Small tasks in python created in need of a project or problems/katas from codewars, leetcode and other online resources.